Skip to main content

 1. The maximum age can vary

-Many plans are available for children aged 17 or younger, but some life insurance companies have a lower age cap of 13-14.
+Many policies are available for children aged 17 or younger, but some life insurance companies have a lower age cap of 13-14.
 Once the child turns 18, only standard life insurance policies for adults will be available.

 2. Most policies are whole life policies